The Error You Already See Through

 This is not a metaphor.
 It is an empirical claim.
 And the metabolic data from the past decade has confirmed it with a bluntness Merleau-Ponty could not have anticipated.

-When 93.2% of American adults lack optimal cardiometabolic health, that is not a body problem that exists alongside and separate from the cognitive problems we discussed last week.
+When 93.2% of American adults lack optimal cardiometabolic health, that is not a body problem that exists alongside and separate from your cognitive struggles.
 It is the same problem.
-The body is the cognitive environment.
+Your body is your cognitive environment.
 Compromise the body and you compromise the mind — not as a side effect, but as a direct consequence of the fact that they were never separate.

 William James, the father of American psychology, proposed something in 1884 that still sounds counterintuitive: we do not cry because we are sad.
 We are sad because we cry.